RobertoBochet/iacv-project/README.md

 - [retrieve_data.py](./scripts/retrieve_data.py)

-	It retrieves the data for the demos from internet and puts them in the right folder (`./data`).
+	It retrieves the data for the demos from dropbox and puts them in the right folder (`./data`).